platformsh/platformsh-docs/docs/src/overview/pricing/sponsored.md

 ## Contact

-If you are an eligible Free Software project or community group, {{< devrel-drift >}} and let us know that you are interested.
+If you are an eligible Free Software project or community group, contact the DevRel team with the form below and let us know that you are interested.

+{{< devrel-sponsored-sites-form >}}